 Experienced mediators and personal injury lawyers will agree that most good settlements leave everyone a bit dissatisfied.
 But at the same time, the resolution of the case and the terms of the settlement were something everyone involved could live with at the end of the day.
 One of the main reasons to settle a case is one of control.
 By agreeing to a settlement, the parties control the outcome.
 If a case does not settle and ends up before a jury, then the result is in the hands of a jury and that is unpredictable and to many people, unacceptable.

 Miami Car Accident Lawyers and Personal Injury Attorneys

-At the Wolfson Law Firm in Miami, our wrongful death attorneys and personal injury lawyers have attended mediation settlement conferences with our clients since 1963.
+At Wolfson & Leon in Miami, our wrongful death attorneys and personal injury lawyers have attended mediation settlement conferences with our clients since 1963.
 We are available to answer any questions that you might have in regard to the mediation process.
 Just contact us at (305) 285-1115 for a free consultation.